 Without limiting the foregoing, in our sole discretion, we may share aggregated information which does not identify you or de-identified information about you with other parties or affiliates for any purpose except as prohibited by applicable law.
 For information on your rights and choices regarding how we share your information, please see the section entitled “Your Rights and Choices” below.

-.
+You may access, update, or remove any information you have submitted to us about a potential claim, or request that we do not share it with our lawyer clients, by e-mailing [email protected].
 We will respond to your request to access, update, or delete your information, or stop sharing, within ten (10) business days.
 Before we are able to provide you with any information, correct any inaccuracies, or delete any information, however, we may ask you to verify your identity.
 Please note that we will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
 Further, any request to stop sharing with our lawyer clients will not affect any information previously shared with our lawyer clients, and questions regarding their use of your data should be directed to them, not to us.

 Please be aware that if you disable or remove Tracking Technologies some parts of the Service may not function correctly.

-You can opt-out of your data being used by Google Analytics through cookies by visiting https://tools.google.com/dlpage/gaoptout

-and downloading the Google Analytics Opt-out Browser Add-on.
+You can opt-out of your data being used by Google Analytics through cookies by visiting Google Analytics Opt-out Browser Add-on and downloading the Google Analytics Opt-out Browser Add-on.

 Where we work with other parties to engage in Interest-Based Advertising, these parties are often members of the Digital Advertising Alliance (“DAA”) and/or the Network Advertising Initiative ("NAI").
 These programs offer centralized locations where users can make choices about the use of their information for Interest-based Advertising.
 To learn more about the DAA’s Self-Regulatory Program for Online Behavioral Advertising and your opt-out options for their members, please visit https://aboutads.info/choices.
-To opt-out of us using your data for Matched Ads, please contact us as set forth in the section entitled “Contact Us” below and specify that you wish to opt-out of Matched Ads.
-We will remove your information from the Matched Ads or request that the applicable technology service not serve you Matched Ads based on information we provide to it.
-Alternatively, you may also contact the applicable technology service to opt-out.
+To learn more about the NAI and your opt-out options for their members, please visit https://www.networkadvertising.org/choices/.

 Please note that any opt-outs only apply to the specific browser or device from which you opt-out.
 Further, opting-out through the DAA or NAI only means that the selected members should no longer deliver certain Interest-Based Advertising to you, and does not mean you will no longer receive any targeted content and/or ads (e.g., from other ad networks).
 We are not responsible for the effectiveness of, or compliance with, any other parties’ opt-out options or programs or the accuracy of their statements regarding their practices or programs.